-Coronavirus: Telangana announces extension of lockdown till April 30
+Coronavirus: Telangana, West Bengal announce extension of lockdown till April 30

-Chief Minister K Chandrasekhar Rao said the state government will consider lifting the lockdown in phases after April 30.
+Telangana Chief Minister K Chandrasekhar Rao said the state government will consider lifting the lockdown in phases after April 30.

-Telangana Chief Minister K Chandrasekhar Rao on Saturday announced an extension of the lockdown in the state until April 30, The News Minute reported.
+The state governments of Telangana and West Bengal on Saturday decided to extend the lockdown till April 30.
 The 21-day nationwide lockdown, imposed to combat the spread of the novel coronavirus, was to end on April 14.

 Odisha, Rajasthan and Maharashtra have already extended their lockdowns till April 30.
 Punjab has extended it to May 1.